 - Measurable: Using key milestones, the employee will meet a Project X deadline of April 30.

-- Achievable: By defining milestones and reviewing steps, Project X will be set up for a successful on-time completion within the reasonable time period provided.
+- Achievable: By defining milestones and reviewing steps, Project X will be set up for successful on-time completion within the reasonable time period provided.

 - Relevant: Milestones will be built in coordination with the manager and all team members.